By Reed Mangels, PhD, RD

 - Use supplements or fortified foods daily to meet vitamin B12 and folic acid needs; make sure you’re getting at least 150 mcg of iodine from a prenatal or other supplement.
 Vitamin D supplements are usually advisable, and iron supplements may be needed as well.
 Many vegan women also choose to use a vegan supplement providing DHA during pregnancy.

 Reed Mangels, PhD, RD is a nutrition adviser for The Vegetarian Resource Group.
-She has authored or co-authored a number of books including: The Everything Vegan Pregnancy Book, Simply Vegan, and The Dietitian’s Guide to Vegetarian Diets.
+She has authored or co-authored a number of books including: Your Complete Vegan Pregnancy, Simply Vegan, and The Dietitian’s Guide to Vegetarian Diets.